I’ve blacklisted fake news!

 Mainstream Media Doesn’t Inform

-Audiences are introduced to “Breaking News” which is essentially incomplete reporting released piece-by-piece until people tire of the story.
+Audiences are introduced to “Breaking News” which is nothing more than incomplete reporting released piece-by-piece until people tire of the story.

-More effort is put into crafting sensational headlines than gathering facts from verified sources and presenting that information in an organized manner.
+And it seems like most of the effort goes into crafting sensational headlines rather than uncovering facts from vetted sources and presenting the information clearly.

 Often, the news stories leave so many information gaps that I’m left with 3 options: